 Discord slash commands

-they require a bit more setup than the previous bot mention handler.
-Additionally,
+require a little bit more setup than the previous bot mention handler, as you

 Discord treats guild member related events and APIs as privileged, which means for